-Preheat oven to 375 F. Line two baking sheets with Silpat baking liners or parchment paper.
+Gather the ingredients.
+Preheat oven to 375 F. Line 2 baking sheets with Silpat baking liners or parchment paper.

 In a large bowl, combine flour, sugar, baking soda, and salt until evenly mixed.
 Add peanut butter and butter.

-Using a mixer, blend on medium speed until crumbly, about three minutes.
+Using a mixer, blend on medium speed until crumbly, about 3 minutes.
 Add honey and milk.
 Mix until the dough thoroughly combined.
 The mixture will be very thick.

 Using your thumb or finger, press an indentation into the center of each ball, and place each ball 2 inches apart on baking sheet.

-Fill each cookie with jelly, jam, or preserves.
+Fill each cookie with preserves, jelly, or jam.
 (A recycled plastic honey bear squirt bottle works well for this purpose.)

 Bake for 10 to 12 minutes, until the edges of the cookies are lightly browned.